ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

     IP Fabric only trusts certificates issued by CAs listed in the system `openssl` trust-store.
-If your company uses certificates signed by an internal CA, please reach out to your Solution Architect or open a Support ticket for further configuration in order to properly enable SSO.
+If your company uses certificates signed by an internal CA, please contact your Solution Architect or open a support ticket for further configuration in order to properly enable SSO.

 ### CLI Access

-In order to make changes to certain files, you must have access to the `osadmin` account to log in to the CLI and gain root access.
+To make changes to certain files, you must have access to the `osadmin` account to log in to the CLI and gain root access.
 For more information, please see [CLI Overview](../../System_Administration/Command_Line_Interface/index.md).